 - Recognise that the behaviour may often be a result of fear about the unknown.
 Use social stories to prepare your child for any new experiences or activities they are worried about.

 - Keep a diary: look for patterns or contributing factors – what was going on at the time, or directly leading up to the incident?
-What had happened earlier in the day – was this just the tipping point after frustrations had built up?
-Look for the positives as well as the negatives – what were the circumstances of a good day, what worked to quickly calm your child?
+Look for the positives as well as the negatives –what worked to quickly calm your child?

 - Monitor medications: something could be making them feel groggy or hungry, and some medications can affect continence.